Professor Sally Tracy

 - S Pairman DMid 2007 Health Group Manager (0.5) and Head of School of Midwifery (0.5) Otago Polytechnic, Dunedin and Chair of the Midwifery Council for New Zealand

 Curriculum development and teaching

-In 2008 I joined a small consortium led by Professor Jill White, University of Sydney to design a three year midwifery curriculum for Viet Nam, funded by the United Nations Population Fund (UNFPA).
-I was a member of the Curriculum Advisory Board, Faculty of Nursing Midwifery and Health UTS, Sydney to develop the new Bachelor of Midwifery Curriculum proposal, 2000–2004, and an external advisor for the UTS Professional Doctorates in Nursing and Midwifery.
-I am the external curriculum adviser for the Christchurch and Otago Polytechnics (New Zealand) four year Bachelor of Midwifery programs.
-Currently I am the Pacific representative on the ICM Taskforce on Global Standards for Midwifery Education.
+In 2008 Sally joined a small consortium led by Professor Jill White, University of Sydney, to design a three-year midwifery curriculum for Vietnam, funded by the United Nations Population Fund (UNFPA).
+Sally was a member of the Curriculum Advisory Board, Faculty of Nursing Midwifery and Health UTS, Sydney to develop the new Bachelor of Midwifery Curriculum proposal, 2000-2004, and an external advisor for the UTS Professional Doctorates in Nursing and Midwifery.
+She is the external curriculum adviser for the Christchurch and Otago Polytechnics (New Zealand) four year Bachelor of Midwifery programs.
+Currently she is the Pacific representative on the ICM Taskforce on Global Standards for Midwifery Education.

 International research-related achievements